SkillfulElectro/EMJson/README.md

 # EMJson

-> this library is stream based Json Parser , backbone of EMJax Protocol
+> this library is intended to be used for parsing streams of Json objects

 A C++ library for parsing JSON data, built using a JuaLang sys approach.